 CAUL is responsible for the final step in the publishing process: switching the textbook from 'private' to 'public'.

-Before publishing your textbook on the OER Collective Pressbooks platform, authors are to:
+Before publishing your textbook on the OER Collective Pressbooks platform, book teams are to:

 The Book Info page is where you enter all the information about your textbook.
 This includes details such as: